Gators for Good

 Building Community: Establishing a Successful Service Opportunities

 Thursday, October 29th, 11:00 am - 12:30 pm

 During these workshops, participants will be engaged in a discussion panel with community partners to help inspire ways to serve their hometown community and highlight ways to get involved with organizations in Gainesville.

 The Unexpected Benefits of Service

 Have you ever wondered why service to others is labeled as a good deed?
 Yes, the community that you serve will indeed reap the benefits, but there is also lasting change within yourself.
-During this workshop, we will identify the intersection of wellness, service to others, and your future career goals.
+During this workshop, we will identify the intersection of wellness and service to others.

 Understanding the Impact of your Service

 We do not learn from doing; we learn from thinking about what we did.
 During this workshop, we will be discussing the importance of reflection during and after service.
 Real change will occur when you reflect on your actions and how it helped the organization you served.
 We will also discuss ways to translate learned experiences while volunteering to employment documents such as a resume.

 Tips for finding a service opportunity:

 - Reflect on what you hope to gain from your volunteer experience.